 Hypotheses that fail structural validation at this stage are not discarded, but rather annotated with failure modes and returned to the Reasoning agent.
 This feedback enables hypothesis revision; for example, shifting focus from a flexible loop region to an adjacent structured domain, or reconsidering the interaction partner.
 If it is deemed that the existing sampling of a given target is insufficient, further rounds of MD simulation can be performed before other tasks are allowed to proceed.

-\subsection{Binder Design agent}
+\subsection{Binder Design Agent}

 To perform the task of binder design, we have implemented several complementary design strategies into various binder design agents.
 The core of our design strategy is inspired by recent efforts in biologics design, which include diffusion with inverse folding and alternating folding-refinement rounds via inverse folding~\cite{dauparas2022robust,ingraham2023illuminating,boitreaud2024chai,passaro2025boltz,watson2023novo}.
-Here, we wrap each workflow into agents that, when invoked, are able to ingest decisions from the reasoning agent to guide binder design, including things like hotspotting to specific regions of the target, the initial binder fold class, and other features that a human would typically choose to seed rounds of design.
+Here, we wrap each workflow into agents that, when invoked, are able to ingest decisions from the Reasoning agent to guide binder design, including hotspotting specific regions of the target, the initial binder fold class, post-translational modifications and other features that a human researcher would typically choose to seed rounds of design.

-The design agents deliver concise, high-level summaries of their experimental results, allowing the reasoning agent to understand the success rate and viability of different experimental types for a specific target.
+The design agents deliver concise, high-level summaries of their experimental results, allowing the Reasoning agent to understand the success rate and viability of different experimental types for a specific target.
 For example, the reasoner might strategically deploy multiple BindCraft agents, assigning each to design a different binder modality (e.g., an affibody, an affitin, or a nanobody).
 After reviewing the experimental outcomes, successful designs are advanced, and unsuccessful ones are culled in subsequent optimization rounds.
 This enables the agentic framework to leverage the advantages of multiple design philosophies while mitigating failure modes through broad coverage of the design space in terms of both structure-based and sequence-based design.

-\subsection{Analysis agents}
+\subsection{Analysis Agents}

 Throughout the framework, there is a need to interject many types of custom analyses to assess task progression.
 To bypass the limitations of relying solely on LLM contextual interpretation and exhaustive code execution, we employ a set of curated, robust analysis agents.
 These specialized agents handle the routine analytical tasks that parallel human expert workflow.
 This abstraction of analysis into a custom agent enables different parallelism schemes that are optimized for these often CPU-bound tasks in a predominantly GPU-driven framework.